cjb543/chess/pgn-visualizer/README.md

 Uses regex and multi-step error-checking to ensure correct file format.

-Built with PyQt6 and {INSERT BUILD APP}.
+Built with PyQt6 and PyInstaller.
 Piece assets used from https://chess.com

 ## Installation
 Download and build the source code here{hotlink}.
-Or for those that go outside, the installer{hotlink}.
+Or for those that go outside, the executable{hotlink}.
 <br/>
 <br/>
 <br/>